Ghusl for Women: Complete Guide (Period, Intimacy, Postpartum)

 Janabah (sexual impurity) is temporary and less comprehensive, so the Prophet (ﷺ) gave concession to keep braids as long as water reaches roots.

-Madhab-Specific Rulings for Women
+What Are the Madhab-Specific Ghusl Rulings for Women?

 All four madhabs agree on the basics, but differ on some details: